Eskalala/macher/terms.md

 ## 9. Liability
 You take part in challenges at your own risk and make your own decisions about carrying them out.
-Otherwise, we are liable without limitation for intent and gross negligence, as well as for injury to life, body, or health.
-For slight negligence, we are liable only for the breach of a material contractual obligation (cardinal obligation) and limited in amount to the foreseeable damage typical for this type of contract.
-[Have this clause adapted by a lawyer to §§ 305 ff.
-BGB.]
+Otherwise, we are not liable whatsoever.

 ## 10. Changes
 We may amend these terms.
 We will notify you of material changes in an appropriate